-It is wrong to think the church has replaced Israel, for “God has not rejected His people whom He foreknew” (Rom.
-11:2), even though there is a “partial hardening” among them until Messiah returns (Rom.
-11:25-27).
+Furthermore, it is wrong to think the church has replaced Israel, for “God has not rejected His people whom He foreknew” (Rom 11:2), even though there is a “partial hardening” among them until Messiah returns (Rom 11:25-27).
 Until then, unbelieving Israel is under spiritual darkness and divine judgment.
-The apostle Paul—a biological Jew himself—revealed that God’s promises and covenants are still valid for national Israel, and wished all would come to faith in Christ.
+The apostle Paul—a biological Jew himself—revealed that God’s promises and covenants are still valid for Israel, and wished all would come to faith in Christ.
+Paul said:

 - The New Covenant and the Lord’s Supper